dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/socrata.md

 ### Connecting to Socrata

-If you have a Socrata account, visit your project's Settings page, and select "Integrations" from the sidebar and click "Enable" next to Socrata.
+If you have a Socrata account, visit your project's Settings page and select "Integrations" from the sidebar.
+Click "Enable" next to Socrata.

 ![The Integrations page.](../images/socrata_1.png)